TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_flash.md

   - The ROM bootloader will now boot the QSPI bootloader by reading offset 0x0
   - And the QSPI bootloader will boot the application by reading from offset 0x80000.
 - The initial flashing application and the subsequent commands to send and flash the QSPI bootloader and application files are all specified in a single configuration file which is provided as input to the tool.
 \endcond
+\cond SOC_AM263X
+- However typically one needs to at least send the below files to flash
+  - Send a QSPI flash bootloader application and flash it at offset 0x0 (`sbl_qspi_multicore_elf.release.tiimage`).
+If the QSPI bootloader is already flashed previously then this step can be skipped.
+  - Send your application image multi-core image and flash it at offset 0x80000 (`*.mcelf`).
+    The offset 0x80000 is the offset that is specified in the QSPI bootloader and when the EVM boots in QSPI mode, it will attempt to find a application at this location.
+- After flashing is done, power OFF the EVM
+- Set EVM in QSPI boot mode and power ON the EVM.
+  - The ROM bootloader will now boot the QSPI bootloader by reading offset 0x0
+  - And the QSPI bootloader will boot the application by reading from offset 0x80000.
+- The initial flashing application and the subsequent commands to send and flash the QSPI bootloader and application files are all specified in a single configuration file which is provided as input to the tool.
+\endcond
+\cond SOC_AM263PX || SOC_AM261X
+- However typically one needs to at least send the below files to flash
+  - Send a OSPI flash bootloader application and flash it at offset 0x0 (`sbl_ospi_multicore_elf.release.tiimage`).
+If the OSPI bootloader is already flashed previously then this step can be skipped.
+  - Send your application image multi-core image and flash it at offset 0x81000 (`*.mcelf`).
+    The offset 0x80000 is the offset that is specified in the OSPI bootloader and when the EVM boots in OSPI mode, it will attempt to find a application at this location.
+- After flashing is done, power OFF the EVM
+- Set EVM in OSPI boot mode and power ON the EVM.
+  - The ROM bootloader will now boot the OSPI bootloader by reading offset 0x0
+  - And the OSPI bootloader will boot the application by reading from offset 0x81000.
+- The initial flashing application and the subsequent commands to send and flash the OSPI bootloader and application files are all specified in a single configuration file which is provided as input to the tool.
+\endcond
 \cond SOC_AM243X || SOC_AM64X